ninetailed-inc/ninetailed-examples/marketing-contentful-next/README.md

 - On the next page, scroll down the provided list of available apps and click on the **Ninetailed Personalization** application.
 - Install the Ninetailed Personalization application and authorize access to your space (make sure to install ).
 - Afterward, click on connect, and you will be automatically redirected to your Ninetailed account.
-- Next, authenticate with Contentful.
+- Next, make sure you are in the desired **Ninetailed Environment**.
+If so authenticate with Contentful, otherwise switch to the wanted environment.
 - At last, select the Contentful space you want to connect to Ninetailed, provide a name for the connection and confirm with **create content source**.

-> **NOTE:** By default, deployment assumes that Contentful will be connected to your Ninetailed organization's **Main** environment.
-> To change this behavior, add the following environment variable `NEXT_PUBLIC_NINETAILED_ENVIRONMENT=otherEnvThanMain` to your project settings in Vercel.

 ### Step 7.
 Final Remark